 A. Entries of Appearance and Withdrawals of Counsel shall be in conformance with C.R.C.P.
 121 § 1-1.
 Any out-of-state attorney shall comply with C.R.C.P.
 205.1.

 1. Incorporation by Reference.
 C.R.C.P.
 121 § 1-1 and C.R.C.P.
 205.1 incorporated by reference in Rule 3.2(A) include only the versions that were in effect as of July 2023, and do not include any later amendments or editions.
-The Colorado Rules of Civil Procedure are available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+The Colorado Rules of Civil Procedure are available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, [Deleted: ][1707 Cole Boulevard, Suite 300, Golden, CO 80401].
 The Colorado Rules of Civil Procedure are also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

 B. An individual who is a party may be represented by an attorney or may represent themselves.
 In any Regulatory Hearing where the amount at issue exceeds $15,000.00, a closely held entity must be represented by an attorney according to § 13-1-127(2), C.R.S., unless the exception described in § 13-1-127, C.R.S., applies.
-If the Department or one of its constituent divisions appears at the hearing, the Department or constituent division will be represented by an Assistant Attorney General as required by § 24-35-112, C.R.S.
+[Deleted: ]

 3.3.
 Service and Filing with the Hearings Division